 • Chronic sore throat or hoarseness

 Currently, just over half of all those diagnosed with oral cancer survive more than five years – a statistic driven by late diagnosis – so please visit your dentist in Mankato, MN and get an oral exam at least once a year.
 If you are considered “high risk,” you should be receiving an oral exam at least every six months.

 Below is a short list of healthy habits you can start doing now to help reduce your risk:

 • Avoid or reduce your consumption of alcohol

 • Avoid excessive sun exposure that can result in cancer of the lip (use lip balm with an SPF of at least 30)

 • Avoid exposure to environmental hazards (wood dust, formaldehyde, printing chemicals)

 • Conduct a self-exam monthly so you can catch any of the symptoms listed above.

 Oral cancer is serious business, but it can be managed when caught early.
 The providers at River Valley Dental are trained to identify early signs and from catching these early on, they have potentially saved many patient’s lives.
-So do the right thing and visit your dentist regularly, and get that screening!
+So do the right thing and contact us to schedule a visit, and get that screening!